 Traverse it like a clock!

 Start on a very mellow, groomed green run, preferably with lots of skiers on it.
 Pick up a little speed and engage your first edge.
 When you get to 6 o'clock, get low and change to your toe edge, pushing your hips forward.
-One of the trickiest parts is learning to engage your edge very early at the 12 o'clock point, which is very early in the turn.
+One of the trickiest parts is learning to engage your edge very early at the 12 o'clock point.

 Trick Tip.
 You can tell how good your carving is by looking back at your lines in the snow.
 A thin line left in the snow means you're carving.
 A fatter line means you are still sliding.